renzholy/nost-vip/README.md

 # Nostr VIP

-You can get a free purple mark by filling 'nip-05 verification' with `{your-public-key}@nost.vip` now!
+You can get a free NIP-05 verified mark by filling 'nip-05 verification' with `{your-public-key}@nost.vip` now!

 Follow me: